-It’s Christmas season again, and along with the inevitable gift shopping, menu making, home-cooking, and gift wrapping spree — it’s also the perfect time to whip out your materials and create some art!
+It's Christmas season again, and along with the inevitable gift shopping, menu planning, home-cooking, and gift wrapping spree - it's also the perfect time to whip out your materials and create some art!
 The holiday break will be just around the corner, and this grants you some time to slow down, free your mind, and spend quality moments with your loved ones.

 However, the big and (oftentimes) daunting question is: "What should I paint?"

 Along with the tree, Santa Claus is an iconic symbol of Christmas.
 However, people tend to forget that he comes with a magic sleigh and a herd of reindeers too!
-This gift-giving bunch deserves much attention and is a sight kid love to behold.
-Try painting 1-3 of Santa’s reindeers as an exercise.
+This gift-giving bunch deserves much attention and is a sight kids love to behold.
+Try painting 1-3 of Santa's reindeers as an exercise.
 This also serves as a good practice on landscape and animal painting.

 "Woodland Friends Decorating the Christmas Tree", "Santa's Reindeers" and "Fiona and Rosie's Tree" by Ryan Conners.